Nursing and Caring during WWII

 Nursing and Caring in 2010

 Mom always loved hospitals and everything medical.
 Even now at 88 years old, she remembers the names and doses of each of her 15+ medications.
 She tries to remember the nursing staff but there are too many of them.

 This afternoon I stayed in her room while a steady stream of professionals did the prep work for her hip replacement surgery.
 They had her IV running; she was given preventative medicine for vomiting and acid reflux.
-She had one tube taped into her artery so during the surgery additional meds could be given without needle pricks.
+She had one tube taped into her artery so that during the surgery additional meds could be given without needle pricks.
 Everything was plastic, disposable, and sterile.